 - The chairman should always stand to address the meeting, except in committees, and even then it is often desirable.

 - The chairman should insist that all questions, comments, and observations made by any member of an audience or committee must be addressed to the chairman and not directly to the speaker or to anyone else in the room.
 Except at a committee meeting, the speaker should stand.

 This rule applies to all meetings, and the chairman who fails to enforce it will quickly lose control of the audience.

 While being addressed, the chairman should sit down, as the rules of chairmanship do not permit anyone else to speak while he is standing.

 This gives him some control over the speakers, as the mere fact of his rising to his feet should enforce immediate silence.

-- The appropriated procedure should be used at all times, however small and friendly the meeting.
+- The appropriate procedure should be used at all times, however small and friendly the meeting is.
 If members do not know it, they will quickly learn and appreciate the resulting efficiency and saving of time.
 Members attending business meetings should be expected to know the rules of the organization.